 D. Other University auditors should annually complete sufficient, relevant continuing professional education to satisfy the requirements for their related professional certification or, at a minimum, forty (40) hours of relevant continuing professional education.

-F. Compensation of the employees of the MTSU internal audit function is subject to review by the Audit and Compliance Committee of the Board.
+F. Compensation.
+Compensation of the employees of the MTSU internal audit function is subject to review by the Audit and Compliance Committee of the Board.

 G. Termination or Change of Status